huynhicode/design-system-guide/docs/design-system-guide/building-a-design-system-mvp.md

 ## What to capture in a design system MVP

 - All foundation building blocks
-- Three reusable component (it's recommended to start with buttons)
+- Three reusable components (it's recommended to start with buttons)

 ## How to quickly start a design system MVP